tj-wells/coti-docker-method/README.md

 - SERVERNAME is your desired testnet URL is in the format "my-node.com", i.e. without 'http(s)://' and 'www.'.
   - If you're using a subdomain, include that too, for example, "testnet.my-node.com".
 - the version you wish to run to should be in the format "X.Y.Z", for example, "3.1.2".
-See the dropdown below for the versions currently available.
+See the list below for the versions currently available for installation.

 An example .env file, `.env.sample`, is provided in the repository.
-Copy it to start from a valid template file: `cp .env.sample .env`).
+Copy it to start from a valid template file: `cp .env.sample .env`.

 ### Available Versions

-<summary>Available COTI Node Versions</summary>
+Available COTI Node Versions:

 <ul>
   <li>3.1.2</li>
   <li>3.1.0</li>
 </ul>

-# Running your testnet node
+# Running Your Testnet Node

 The testnet node can be run in the foreground with